-Non-rechargeable and rechargeable lithium batteries, cell phone batteries, laptop batteries
+Rechargeable and non-rechargeable lithium batteries, cell phone batteries, laptop batteries, external batteries, portable rechargers

-Spare (uninstalled) lithium and lithium ion batteries must be carried in carry-on baggage only.
+Spare (uninstalled) lithium ion and lithium metal batteries must be carried in carry-on baggage only.

 Size limits: Lithium metal (non-rechargeable) batteries are limited to 2 grams of lithium per battery.
-Lithium ion (rechargeable) batteries can contain up to 8 grams of equivalent lithium content per battery (up to a rating of 100 watt hours).
+Lithium ion (rechargeable) batteries are limited to a rating of 100 watt hours (Wh) per battery.
 These limits allow for nearly all types of lithium batteries used by the average person in their electronic devices.
-Passengers may also carry up to two larger lithium ion batteries that have from 8 to 25 grams of equivalent lithium content (about 100-300 watt hours).
+Passengers may also carry up to two spare larger lithium ion batteries (101-160 watt hours).
 This size covers the larger after-market extended-life laptop computer batteries and some larger batteries used in professional audio/visual equipment.

 Quantity limits: None for most batteries.
-There is a limit of two per person for the larger lithium ion batteries described above (8-25 grams/100-300 watt hours).
+There is a limit of two spare batteries per person for the larger lithium ion batteries described above (101-160 watt hours per battery).

 Batteries must be protected from damage.